ni/NI-ELVIS-III-C-Examples/README.md

->NOTE : If you use other versions of Eclipse, update the paths accordingly.
+>NOTE: If you use other versions of Eclipse, update the paths accordingly.

 ## Starting Eclipse